benbraou/flex-layout-wiki/Declarative-API-Overview.md

 ## Responsive API

-The **API** outline above is considered static as it is not responsive to changes in viewport sizes.
-Flex-Layout also has a huge set of responsive features that enable the API to elegantly respond to viewport size changes.
+Flex-Layout also has a huge set of responsive features that enable developers to easily change the UX layout configurations for different display devices.
 See the our documentation on [Responsive API](https://github.com/angular/flex-layout/wiki/Responsive-API).